jedick/pyvers/README.md

 ### `pyvers.data.ToyDataModule`
 - This is a small handmade toy dataset.
-- There are no data files; the dataset is hard-coded in the class definition
+- There are no data files; the dataset is hard-coded in the class definition.

 ## Fine-tuning example